wet-boew/wet-boew-documentation/index-en.md

 ### Technical review meeting
 Location: teleconference with web conference

 When: Every week alternating between Wednesday (from 11h00 to 12h00) and Thursday (from 10h00 to 11h00)

 ### WET-BOEW code sprint
-Location: 200 promenade du portage, Gatineau
+Location: Place du Centre, 200 promenade du portage, Gatineau, suite 990, room 2D302

 When: Every week on Tuesday from 9h30 to 15h30

 Goal: You can work on WET related projects and have on-site support.

 Type: Unstructured, which means there is no official agenda.
 From time to time, and if needed, there can be a structured code sprint.

 To join: Contact Pierre Dubois, you can find his contact information on gccollab or on gcconnect or on twitter via @duboi5p

 ### Roadmap
-Location: 200 promenade du portage, Gatineau, Room 2D302
+Location: Place du Centre, 200 promenade du portage, Gatineau, suite 990, room 2D302

 * July 2019 - To be determined
 * August 2019  - To be determined